aivant/peppr/docs/tutorial/custom.rst

   This means that atom ``reference[i]`` corresponds to the atom ``pose[i]``.
   Finding the optimal atom mapping in case of ambiguous scenarios, as they appear in homomers or symmetric molecules, is already handled under the hood beforehand.
-- If either the pose or the reference have atoms that are not present in the other, the respective coordinates of these atoms are *NaN*.
 - The :class:`Metric` should respect the ``hetero`` annotation of the input :class:`biotite.structure.AtomArray`.
   An atom where ``hetero`` is ``False`` is defined as polymer and where ``hetero`` is